F·E·A Nordic

 Net Income €3,700

-This is a simplified example.
-Actual tax rates depend on your municipality, age, and other deductions.
+This is a simplified example for illustrative purposes.
+Actual tax liability depends on your business structure and eligible deductions.
 Always consult a professional.

 Useful Resources